barumau/panlingue/eng/lekse_lojia.md

 Among Romance languages, Romanian uses the suffix -er.
 For example _văcar_ (herdsman) and _fierar_ (blacksmith).
 In Spanish the equivalent suffix is -ero (as in _vaquero_ and _herrero_), -eiro in Portuguese (_vaqueiro_ and _ferreiro_) and -eur in French.

 In Germanic languages this suffix is most often written -er but the vowel is actually a schwa sound.
-For example, English _baker_ and German _Bäcker_ sound almost like Pandunia's **beker**.
+For example, English _baker_ and German _Bäcker_ sound almost like Panlingue's **beker**.

 ### -i